Help us improve your experience.

 You can, however, exceed the recommended VLAN member maximum for a switch.

-On a switch that runs Junos OS that does not support the ELS configuration style, the maximum number of VLAN members allowed on the switch is eight times the maximum number of VLANs that the switch supports (vmember limit = vlan max * 8).
+On an EX switch that runs Junos OS that does not support the ELS configuration style, the maximum number of VLAN members allowed on the switch is eight times the maximum number of VLANs that the switch supports (vmember limit = vlan max * 8).
 If the configuration of the switch exceeds the recommended VLAN member maximum, a warning message appears when you commit the configuration.
 If you commit the configuration despite the warning, the commit succeeds, but there is a risk of the Ethernet switching process (eswd) failing as a result of memory allocation failure.

 On most switches running Junos OS that supports ELS, the maximum number of VLAN members allowed on the switch is 24 times the maximum number of VLANs that the switch supports (vmember limit = vlan max * 24).
 If the configuration of the switch exceeds the recommended VLAN member maximum, a warning message appears in the system log (syslog).